 What rights do I have at a hearing?

-- A student has the right to address information provided by the complainant, and witnesses in a non-threatening manner.
-A student may bring three witnesses, with information regarding the incident in question, to speak on his/her behalf.
+A student has the right to address information provided by the complainant, and witnesses in a non-threatening manner.
+A student may bring three witnesses, with information regarding the incident in question, to speak on their behalf.

 What happens if my case is criminal?